marcus-grant/datavis/README.md

     - Create `src/styles` folder that contains all partials to be imported by `src/main.scss` or the
     - Create a color function that computes the next color for data series

+## Notes
+- There needs to be a way to have duplicate ordinal values be represented properly in Simple bar graphs, Pie Charts and Donut charts that don't show segments.

 ## Table of Contents